Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Network optimization scenario

 \section{Network optimization scenario}

-Finding the optimal routing configuration for a set of traffic demands is a NP-hard problem~\cite{di1998efficient}.
-This makes it necessary to explore alternative solutions (e.g., heuristics) with the aim of maximizing the performance at an affordable cost.
-In this paper, we explore the potential of a GNN-based DRL agent to operate and generalize over routing scenarios involving diverse network topologies. \rrm{As a first approach, we consider a routing scenario in Optical Transport Networks (OTN) \cite{strand2001issues}.
-Particularly, we consider a SDN-based scenario where the DRL agent (located in the control plane) has a global view of the current network state, and has to make routing decisions on every traffic demand as it arrives.} This is a relevant \rrm{optimization} scenario that has been studied in the last decades in the optical networking community, where many solutions have been proposed~\cite{chen2018deep,suarez2019routingJ, kuri2003diverse}.
+In this paper, we explore the potential of a GNN-based DRL agent to address the routing problem in Optical Transport Networks (OTN).
+Particularly, we consider a network scenario based on Software-Defined Networking, where the DRL agent (located in the control plane) has a global view of the current network state, and has to make routing decisions on every traffic demand as it arrives.
+We consider a traffic demand as the volume of traffic sent from a source to a destination node.
+This is a relevant optimization scenario that has been studied in the last decades in the optical networking community, where many solutions have been proposed~\cite{chen2018deep,suarez2019routingJ, kuri2003diverse}.

-\rrm{This problem can be described as a classical resource allocation problem in networks.
-In our OTN scenario, we have a topology where links have a given capacity, and the DRL agent receives traffic requests with different bandwidth requirements that need to be \bbm{allocated in real time}.
-Once a traffic demand is allocated, the resources for this demand cannot be freed or replaced.
-Thus, the problem consists of allocating the maximum traffic volume in the network.}

-The DRL agent operates at the level of the electrical domain, over a logical topology where the nodes represent Reconfigurable Optical Add-Drop Multiplexer (ROADM) nodes and edges some predefined lightpaths connecting them (see Figure \ref{fig:drlenv}).
-The DRL agent receives a traffic demand defined by the tuple $\{src, dst, bandwidth\}$, and is tasked to route the traffic demand through a particular sequence of lightpaths (i.e., an end-to-end path) that connect the source and the destination of such demand.
-In Figure \ref{fig:drlenv}, we can see a graphical representation of the \rrm{network} state after allocating two demands.
-Traffic demands are considered requests of Optical Data Units (ODU) whose bandwidth demands are defined in the ITU-T Recommendation G.709 \cite{itu}.
+In our OTN scenario, the DRL agent makes routing decisions at the electrical domain, over a logical topology where nodes represent Reconfigurable Optical Add-Drop Multiplexers (ROADM) and edges are predefined lightpaths connecting them (see Figure~\ref{fig:drlenv}).
+The DRL agent receives traffic demands with different bandwidth requirements defined by the tuple $\{src, dst, bandwidth\}$, and it has to select an end-to-end path for every demand.
+Particularly, end-to-end paths are defined as sequences of lightpaths connecting the source and destination of a demand.
+Since the agent operates at the electrical domain, traffic demands are defined as requests of Optical Data Units (ODUk), whose bandwidth requirements are defined in the ITU-T Recommendation G.709~\cite{itu}.
+The ODUk signals are then multiplexed into Optical Transport Units (OTUk), which are data frames including Forward Error Correction.
+Eventually, OTUk frames are mapped to different optical channels within the lightpaths of the topology.